Building a LIFF app development environment with Create LIFF App

 If you haven't set a LIFF ID, you will see a screen with the message

 LIFF init failed.as follows.
 Write the LIFF ID to the

 my-appdirectory and restart the local server.

-Once you've confirmed that the LIFF app is running in your browser, stop the local server with ctrl+c for Windows or command+c for macOS.
+Once you've confirmed that the LIFF app is running in your browser, stop the local server with Ctrl+c for Windows or control+c for macOS.